Sep 16, 2025

 In my experience in building our referral program at Clara, I quickly learned that the key to maintaining good relationships with my referrers was best guided by understanding the referrer’s life and needs than imposing an generalized input-based visit structure on them.
 This allowed me to differentiate myself from others, engendering a degree of trust and personability.

-While I was doing my weekly visits to skilled nursing facilities and hospitals in the Bay Area, I decided to ask the case managers I was meeting what they really thought about weekly visits from marketers.
+While I was doing my weekly visits to skilled nursing facilities and hospitals in the Bay Area, I decided to ask the case managers I was meeting what they thought about weekly visits from marketers.
 The response was overwhelmingly negative.
 Some of them were dealing with up to six visits a day and felt the need to create “marketing hours” to constrain home care agency visitors to just one afternoon.
-Instead of helping, they felt that marketing drop-ins just got in the way.
+Instead of helping, they felt that consistent marketing drop-ins were getting in the way.

 What worked better was simple: I asked what they actually needed.
-Some wanted a quick reference guide they could hand to families, and to contact me when they ran out.
+Some wanted a quick reference guide they could hand to families, and to contact me when they ran out of resources.
 Others just wanted to know they could pass on my number to families to answer their burning (often complex and time-consuming) questions.
 So I built resources like a “Guide to Home Care” that explained what home care is (and what it isn’t).
 I left space for them to jot notes during care conferences.
-It made their lives easier — and that made me different from the agencies dropping off muffins.
+It made their lives easier — and that made me different from the other home care marketers dropping off muffins.

 So when you’re thinking about maintaining your relationships with your referrers, ask yourself: